M404ttis/udacity_nanodegree_webDev/learnings.md

 # Performance
 + performance.now() ->start measunring from page load on;
 + document.createDocumentFragment() to avoid triggering reflow and repaint
+    - append new elements to fragment and only in the end, once, append fragment as child
     - reflow is the process of recalculating the dimensions and positions of page elements (slow)
     - repaint draws the pixel to the screen (faster)
 + hide - several changes - show, avoids repaints